Summarize this with

 AppFollow is the market leader for app review management.
 Apple App Store, Google Play, Huawei, Amazon, hardly any tool covers more app stores.
 But what happens when your team not only handles app reviews, but also Facebook comments, Instagram DMs, TikTok reactions, and Google Reviews?
 Then you need a second tool alongside AppFollow.
 Two dashboards, two logins, double the costs, and no unified AI across channels.
 This is exactly where AppFollow alternatives step in, combining app reviews and social media into a single inbox.

 TL;DR: AppFollow is strong at pure app store review management (iOS, Android, Huawei, Amazon).
-But: no social media, no Google Reviews, no DM automation, and prices start at $179 per month with capped reply quotas. replient.ai brings together App Store, Play Store, 6 social media platforms, and Google Reviews in one dashboard, with AI responses in your brand voice starting at €39 per month.
+But: no social media, no Google Reviews, no DM automation, and prices starting at $179/month with capped reply allowances. replient.ai combines App Store + Play Store + 6 social media platforms + Google Reviews in one dashboard, with AI replies in your brand voice starting at €39/month.

 What is AppFollow and what can it do?